Kyza/Unofficial-Desktop-YouTube-Music/README.md

 - Rarely, the installer fails to open because it is still locked by the automatic update downloader.
   - Just restart the app and try the update again.

-- Discord Rich Presence is broken.
-  - This will be fixed in the next update.

 # Images